Making a home insurance claim

 - Loss mitigation.
 Don’t let a situation go from bad to worse.
 It’s your responsibility to take reasonable steps to prevent further harm or loss to your property in the event of a claim.
 Depending on your claim, some common-sense steps include:

-- Remove fallen tress/branches from your home, if it’s safe
+- Removing fallen trees/branches from your home, if it’s safe

-- Cover damaged area(s) with tarps or wood to prevent further damage
+- Covering damaged area(s) with tarps or wood to prevent further damage

-- Turn off your water or stop a leak
+- Turning off your water or stopping a leak

 - Proof of ownership.
 If your belongings have been lost or damaged, you’ll need documentation for each item so you can be properly compensated.
 Here are some of the ways you can prove ownership: